Atlantic City, New Jersey: 20th century

 One by one, additional large hotels were constructed along the boardwalk, including the Brighton, Chelsea, Shelburne, Ambassador, Ritz Carlton, Mayflower, Madison House, and the Breakers.
 The Quaker-owned Chalfonte House, opened in 1868, and Haddon House, opened in 1869, flanked North Carolina Avenue at the beach end.
 Over the years, their original wood-frame structures would be enlarged, and even moved closer to the beach.
 The modern Chalfonte Hotel, eight stories tall, opened in 1904.
 The modern Haddon Hall was built in stages and was completed in 1929, at eleven stories.
 By this time, they were under the same ownership and merged into the Chalfonte-Haddon Hall Hotel, becoming the city's largest hotel with nearly 1,000 rooms.

+1931 aerial photo of Atlantic City boardwalk and piers.
-By 1930, the Claridge, the city's last large hotel before the casinos, opened its doors.

-The 400-room Claridge was built by a partnership that included renowned Philadelphia contractor John McShain.
-At 24 stories, it would become known as the "Skyscraper by the Sea".
+By 1930, The Claridge Hotel, the city's last large hotel constructed before the casino era, opened its doors.
+The 480-room Claridge was built by a partnership that included renowned Philadelphia contractor John McShain.
+At 24 stories and 370 st in height, it would become known as the "Skyscraper by the Sea".

 With tourism peaking in the 1920s, the period is often considered by historians to be Atlantic City's golden age.
 During Prohibition, which was enacted nationally in 1919 and lasted until 1933, much liquor was consumed and gambling regularly took place in the back rooms of nightclubs and restaurants.
 During Prohibition, racketeer and political boss Enoch L. "Nucky" Johnson rose to power.
 Prohibition was largely unenforced in Atlantic City.
 Because alcohol that had been smuggled into the city with the implicit approval of local officials, it was easily obtained at restaurants and other establishments, and the resort's popularity grew further.
 The city then dubbed itself as "The World's Playground".
 Nucky Johnson's income, which reached as much as $500,000 annually, came from the kickbacks he took on illegal liquor, gambling and prostitution operating in the city, as well as from kickbacks on construction projects.